isotopp/isotopp.github.io/_posts/2020-09-28-mysql-import-csv-not-using-load-data.md

     db.commit()
 {% endhighlight %}

 And that it.
 That's all the code.

+- No `FILE` privilege,
-It requires no `FILE` privilege, no special permissions besides insert into the target table.
-No config in the database.
-No server restart.
+- No special permissions besides `insert_priv` into the target table.
+- No config in the database.
+- No server restart to set up the permissions.

 And using Python's multiprocessing, you could make it load multiple tables in parallel or chunk a very large table and load that in parallel - assuming you have database hardware that could profit from any of this.